Coffeelot/cw-crafting/readme.md

 # Crafting 🔧
 We hated the idea of the crafting grind, so we made a crafting script that's focused on blueprints that can be aquired from loot or by having the correct job.

 Blueprints are items that have a unique value tied to them.
 You can use them to learn the blueprint.
-Reciepies can also be tied to jobs, or both jobs and blueprints!
-The config holds a lot of comments to help you create your own recipies, crafting benches and blueprints!
+Reciepes can also be tied to jobs, or both jobs and blueprints!
+The config holds a lot of comments to help you create your own recipes, crafting benches and blueprints!

 READ SETUP BEFORE YOU ASK QUESTIONS 🐱‍🐉